-Fill out the information.
+From this view, left click the Create button.
+Fill out the information in the new menu that appears.
 In this example the image is being attached to the example_deployment_group which was created while setting up a new storage account.

 Note: It is important that the OS Type is set to Linux.